mr-manuel/venus-os_dbus-serialbattery_docs/versioned_docs/version-v1.5.20241202/general/connect.md

 Ensure the voltage levels (5 V or 3.3 V) of your BMS are supported by the USB to UART/TTL adapter.
 Use an isolated adapter and power it correctly.
 Most BMS provide battery power `VCC+` on the `+` pole of the UART/TTL connector.
 Measure it before connecting.
 You may need a DC to DC converter to match the voltage your isolated adapter needs.

-Connect the wires in a point-to-point configuration.
+Connect the wires in a device-to-device configuration.
 The main cable runs from the master (USB to UART adapter) to the BMS and contains three wires:
 - **TX (Transmit)**
 - **RX (Receive)**
 - **GND (common)** for proper reference